After medical school offers are out, you will be in one of three situations:

 You should also check out Top Tips for Surviving Medical School provided by the Australian Medical Association (AMA).

-You should also note that some direct entry medical programmes accept a small number of students who have completed only part of a tertiary degree, so you don’t necessarily have to fully complete a degree before applying again.
+It's also worth remembering that some direct entry medical programmes accept a small number of students who have completed only part of a tertiary degree, so you don’t necessarily have to fully complete a degree before applying again.

-If you did not receive an offer as a graduate student, and you find that your passion for medicine does not falter easily, you should consider studying a higher degree (e.g. Honours or Master’s) and trying again.
-This will give you a chance to improve your GPA, time to work on obtaining a better GAMSAT score, and an opportunity to be more prepared for the interview.
-The time management skills, research experience and analytical skills that you gain from postgraduate study will help you considerably in your medical career.
+If you didn't receive an offer as a graduate student and you find that your passion for medicine does not falter easily, there are a number of options available to you.
+You can consider studying a higher degree (e.g. Honours or Master’s), retaking the GAMSAT, or simply reapplying when the admissions open up again.
+Studying a higher degree will give you the time and opportunity to improve your GPA, GAMSAT, and interview capabilities.
+If you decide to study a higher degree, you may find that the time management skills, research experience, and analytical skills that you gain will help you considerably in your medical career.

 Regardless of whether you did not receive an offer from a direct entry programme or a graduate entry programme, you may also consider Healthcare Professional Courses Other Than Medicine.